acidonper/ocp-gitops-argocd-with-vault-secrets/README.md

 oc apply -f argocd-app.yaml
 ```

-Once the Argo CD instance and the ArgoCD application are created, it will be possible to review the information included in the respective secret with the information saved in Vault:
+Once the ArgoCD instance and the ArgoCD application are created, it will be possible to review the information included in the respective secret with the information saved in Vault:

 ```$bash
 oc project argocd